Yandex Cloud

 Note

-When creating a cluster, the anytime maintenance mode is set by default.
+The default maintenance mode for new clusters is anytime.
 You can set a specific maintenance period when updating the cluster settings.

 With Terraform, you can quickly create a cloud infrastructure in Yandex Cloud and manage it using configuration files.
 These files store the infrastructure description written in HashiCorp Configuration Language (HCL).
 If you change the configuration files, Terraform automatically detects which part of your configuration is already deployed, and what should be added or removed.